anr6921/anr6921.github.io/README.md

 # Portfolio

 *** WORK IN PROGRESS *** <br>
 This is my personal portfolio website.
-I chose to create my portfolio from scratch to show my proficiency in front end development as well as UI/UX design.
+I chose to create my portfolio from scratch to show my proficiency in web development as well as UI/UX design.

 ## Changes to come:
 - [x] Contact page with links to GitHub and Linkedin